JawandS/JawandS/README.md

 - 👋 Hi, I’m @JawandS
-- 👀 I’m interested in machine learning, data science, and serverless
+- 👀 I’m interested in machine learning and BPF
 - 📫 How to reach me: linkedin.com/in/jawand/

 <!---